Alluxio/alluxio/docs/en/kubernetes/Metrics-On-Kubernetes.md

 `alluxio.fuse.web.enabled` to true.

 #### Prometheus Client Configuration

-To read the endpoints, configure the `prometheus.yml` of your Prometheus client.
+For a Prometheus client to get the metrics from Alluxio, configure the `prometheus.yml` of the client.
 For example, to read the master metrics:

 ```yaml
 scrape_configs: